 Our entire team takes the time to help your little ones get to know the dental chair and procedures so that they feel comfortable and excited about their dental appointments.

 Sometimes, a tooth is doing more harm than good.
-For wisdom tooth removal to an overcrowded mouth, Dr. Voelker, Dr. Linton, and Dr. Davis can consult with you on any necessary tooth extractions and come up with a plan on how to restore your smile afterward.
+For wisdom tooth removal to an overcrowded mouth, Dr. Voelker, Dr. Linton, and Dr. Frank Rogers can consult with you on any necessary tooth extractions and come up with a plan on how to restore your smile afterward.

 What do I do about tooth pain when my dentist is closed?